 Graphic Design: Students design a catalog advertisement for their clocks

 Robotics: Students manipulate an industrial robotic arm.

-Milford’s Industrial Past Students learn how industry helped Milford grow.
+Milford’s Industrial Past & Present Students learn how industry has helped shape the town of Milford.

 STUDENT RESOURCES The following sites may help Tech.
 Ed. students.